-Tennessee is one of the top five states people are moving to in the U.S., a new study by the Chattanooga-based moving company Bellhops shows.
-While jobs are the main reason people are moving, especially in growing states like Tennessee, the study also found that love and lifestyle cause many to relocate.
+Living in Tennessee which is one of the top five states people are moving to in the U.S. While jobs are the main reason people are moving, especially in growing states like Tennessee, the study also found that love and lifestyle cause many to relocate.

 You will find metropolitan cities like Nashville and Memphis when you move to Tennessee.
 There are natural wonders to explore like the Great Smoky Mountains.
 You can even visit Oak Ridge, which was where early uranium refinement happened during World War II.
 Here are some of the pros and cons to consider if you are thinking about a move to this state.

 List of the Cons of Living in Tennessee

 1. So first, let’s start with the cons.
 The first kind that I came up with for living in Tennessee is bugged.
 Living in the south.
 There are going to be bugs. generally, they will be worse in the warmer months, we have crickets, wasps, roaches, fleas

 Stinkbugs, mosquitoes, ticks, termites, bees and spiders, we’ve got flies, we’ve got those annoying little Nasserists around your face when you go on a summer hike, you’re definitely going to want to bring some sort of an insect repellent, natural or otherwise, and fewer bugs just don’t annoy you.